Double buried dermal suture

 The second bite is executed by inserting the needle into the incised wound edge at the level of the superficial papillary dermis.
 This bite should be completed by following the curvature of the needle and avoiding catching the undersurface of the epidermis that could result in epidermal dimpling.
 It then exits approximately 2 mm distal to the wound edge on the undersurface of the dermis.
 This should mirror the first bite taken on the contralateral side of the wound.

-Steps (1) through (5) are then repeated, after moving proximally toward the surgeon, with the tail of the suture material resting ...
+Steps (1) through (5) are then repeated, after moving proximally toward the surgeon, with the tail of ...